Duke Energy Rates

 In addition to base rates, Duke Energy and other electric utilities recover and credit separate, specific costs through rate adjustment mechanisms known as "trackers."
 The OUCC reviews all tracker rate adjustments in IURC cases on a regular basis.

 Duke Energy is authorized to use a number of electric trackers, listed in the chart below.
 They make up about 34 percent of a residential customer’s typical bill.

 Tracker Recovers Costs for Frequency IURC Cause No. Fuel Adjustment Clause (FAC) Coal and other fuels Quarterly 38707 Environmental Cost Recovery (ECR) Emissions control equipment (including operations & maintenance) Semi- Annual 42061 Integrated Gasification Combined Cycle (IGCC) Construction and financing for IGCC facility at Edwardsport, Ind.
 Semi- Annual 43114 Transmission, Distribution, & Storage System Charge (TDSIC) Projects in 7-year infrastructure plan Semi-Annual 44720 Demand Side Management (DSM) Energy efficiency programs Annual 43079 Summer Reliability Adjustment (SRA) Capacity resources needed for system reliability Annual 44348 Regional Transmission Operator (RTO) Participation in Midwest Independent Transmission System Operator (MISO) Quarterly 42736 Federally Mandated Cost Adjustment (FMCA) Critical Infrastructure Protection Semi-Annual 44367

-To view the IURC public files in tracker cases, click here and enter the appropriate docket number.
+To view the IURC public files in tracker cases, click here and enter the appropriate cause number.

 The seven percent state sales tax applies to all Indiana electric utilities.